geoffrich/geoffrich.net/src/posts/progress-stepper.md

   - js
 ---

 I had a great time solving [the latest challenge](https://piccalil.li/blog/challenge-008-progress-stepper/) from Andy Bell's Front-End Challenges Club!
-I'm looking forward to see how he solved it, but [here's my solution ](/demos/front-end-cc-008/) and some notes on my approach.
+I'm looking forward to see how he implemented it, but [here's my solution ](/demos/front-end-cc-008/) and some notes on my approach.

 ## Using an ordered list